ChiefMonk/CMPG-323-Overview-37016776/README.md

 * <strong>develop</strong> : will serve as the development branch code that will be merged into the <strong>main</strong> branch once properly tested.
 Any new work must be done on the <strong>develop</strong>
 * <strong>release</strong> : Once a release is required for a particular environment (e.g. prod), a <strong>release</strong> branch will be created off the <strong>main</strong> branch and appropriately numbered and tagged.
 * <strong>hotfix</strong> : If an urgent bug has been discovered in a particular release or <strong>main</strong> branch, a <strong>hotfix</strong> branch will be created off that branch and the effective fix applied.
 Once applied, the code will then be merged back via pull-requests into the applicable branch, and where necessary also into the <strong>develop</strong> branch.

+## Repositories per Project
+The semester’s work plan consists of five (5) project deliverables.
+To distinctly plan and separate the commitments per deliverable, five(5) GitHub repositories have been created for the entire work of the semester:
+* Project 1 : <a href="https://github.com/ChiefMonk/CMPG-323-Overview-37016776"> https://github.com/ChiefMonk/CMPG-323-Overview-37016776</a> due on the 18 August 2022.
+* Project 2 : [https://github.com/ChiefMonk/CMPG-323-Overview-37016776](https://github.com/ChiefMonk/CMPG-323-Project-2-37016776) due on the 18 August 2022.

 ## .gitignore File
 In general, Git sees every file in your working copy as one of three things: